-If any serious academic problem (including lack of progress) becomes apparent, or any serious dispute between a student and a supervisor should arise, then the DPE or RSA/PWA should be consulted.
-The DPE or RSA/PWA will discuss the problems with the student in confidence and offer advice.
-If the problem is not resolved after a reasonable time, then the next step would normally be for the DPE or RSA/PWA to arrange an informal meeting with both student and supervisor to try to sort out any misunderstanding or disputes.
+If any serious academic problem (including lack of progress) becomes apparent, or any serious dispute between a student and a supervisor should arise, then the Director of Postgraduate Studies (DPE) should be consulted.
+The DPE will discuss the problems with the student in confidence and offer advice.
+If the problem is not resolved after a reasonable time, then the next step would normally be for the DPE to arrange an informal meeting with both student and supervisor to try to sort out any misunderstanding or disputes.
 The aim is to improve the relationship and communication between them so that a fruitful working relationship can be resumed.
-The DPE or RSA/PWA may on occasions find it necessary to consult the Head of Department.
+The Director of Postgraduate Studies may on occasions find it necessary to consult the Head of Department.